johnathanetchart/plannerAPI/README.md

 GET
 /microcycles/:username
-Retrieves a list of microcycles for the designated user. optional parameters are:
+Returns a list of microcycles for the designated user. optional parameters are:
 {
 limit, //default value 100